|

 Particulate Matter |

 Most industrial facilities with combustion systems (incinerators, power plants, refineries, etc.) are not required to regularly test for most of the chemical pollutants they release.
-Facility operators will draw attention to the fact that they have continuous emissions monitors (CEMs) and that engineers in a control room are constantly paying attention to their emissions, making sure they're within legal limits.
+Facility operators will draw attention to the idea that they have continuous emissions monitors (CEMs), that engineers in a control room are constantly paying attention to their emissions, making sure they're within legal limits and that state regulators are hawkishly looking over the numbers and will fine the heavily if they exceed any limit.
+The reality is quite different.

-Typically, only a few pollutants are tested in this way, though... usually Nitrogen Oxides (NOx), Carbon Monoxide (CO) and Sulfur Dioxides (SO2).
+Typically, only a few pollutants are tested continuously... usually Nitrogen Oxides (NOx), Carbon Monoxide (CO) and Sulfur Dioxides (SO2).
 Oxygen and various operating parameters like temperature are also typically monitored on a continuous basis.
 Sometimes continuous monitoring is required for opacity (an indirect way to measure particulate matter), hydrochloric acid or, more recently, mercury or particulate matter.

 The most toxic pollutants are typically tested only yearly, if at all.
 Such infrequent testing (under ideal operating conditions) allows for easy manipulation of test results and is known to underestimate real emissions (see the Dioxin CEMs page for docmentation).

-Currently, the technology exists to continually monitor a long list of pollutants, including toxic metals, acid gases, dioxins, particulate matter and more (see box on right).
+Currently, the technology exists to continually monitor a long list of pollutants, including toxic metals, acid gases, dioxins, particulate matter and more (see sidebar).

 Any corporation that claims that their facility's emissions will be within certain limits should be put to the test by asking that they install CEMs to provide real-time emissions data to back up their claims.
 All CEM data ought to be made available real-time on a publicly-available Internet website, as a condition of state permits.
 Where state agencies are unwilling to require such disclosure, local governments ought to pass laws to provide such requirements, as has been done with local ordinances in Pennsylvania.